SuperAwesomeAvailableName/lulya-repo/.amazonq/rules/guidelines.md

-Add statement at the end of all files
+Add statement at the end of all new commits
 "Hi this indicates custom guidelines working"